Senseon Labs: Autonomous response with Senseon Reflex

 Malware authors have long been aware of the need to detect these sandboxes, and have built in protective mechanisms to prevent their malware detonating should they find themselves in these environments.

 Endpoints threat isolation

 There are advantages and disadvantages to having assured autonomous response capabilities on endpoints.
-Endpoint protection solutions come in two flavours: ones that identify and stop malicious processes before they execute, and ones that isolate, or ‘sandbox’, applications.
+Endpoint security solutions come in two flavours: ones that identify and stop malicious processes before they execute, and ones that isolate, or ‘sandbox’, applications.

 The first of these, those that can quarantine malicious programs generally, includes Endpoint Protection Protocol and AntiVirus.
 These look for known rules and signatures, such as snippets of code already identified as being malicious, or even use machine learning models to stop most of these executables before detonation.